Building housing and trust: Santa Ana turns neglected neighborhood center into a vibrant community hub

 The city knew it had to do everything possible to help rejuvenate the neighborhood into a place where residents not only could afford to stay, but into a place with a renewed sense of community where people would want to stay.

-Council Member Jonathan Hernandez was born and raised in La Artesia Pilar, the neighborhood he now represents.
+Council Member Johnathan Hernandez was born and raised in La Artesia Pilar, the neighborhood he now represents.

 “The goal was to create something new,” Hernandez said.
 “To blend art, modernized housing, and the affordability aspect, and put them all at the center.”